VEkh/hottspot-taobot/cpp/sandbox/doc/performance.md

 * Increase the instantaneous buy-sell ratio entry threshold from 1.4 - 1.5.
 * Introduce a max loss of 0.5%.
 This will help bail out of sharp reversals of high-momentum trends.

+### 2021-03-30:
+#### Performance
+* AAPL: -$0.33
+* TSLA: $24.16

+#### Remarks
+* StockBot performed exceedingly well for TSLA whose day was characterized by regular strong trends.
+* It performed moderately poorly for AAPL, whose day was characterized by several reversals.
+* Volume was below average for both TSLA and AAPL.
+I wonder how it will perform during higher volume days.

+#### Next Thing(s) to Try
+* See if it continues to perform well for TSLA, performs better for AAPL, and how it performs on AMZN.

+### 2021-03-31:
+#### Performance
+* AAPL: -$0.46
+* MSFT: $1.58
+* SNAP: $0.79
+* TSLA: $8.60

+#### Remarks
+* StockBot performed moderately well for TSLA whose day was characterized by a mix of strong trends and sharp reversals.
+* It performed uncharacterstically high for MSFT because of the massive mid afternoon spike following the company's government contract.
+* MSFT's volume increased significantly at that time and then started to experience frequent reversals.
+Much of its large gain was lost.
+* This makes me wonder whether higher volatility works against StockBot.
+I'll continue monitoriing.
+* AAPL performed well at first then began to experience frequent sharp reversals and lost all its gains.
+* SNAP benefitted from various strong trends.
+* AMZN performed poorly.
+At this point, StockBot isn't suited to trade securites who trade with volumes as low as AMZN and GOOG.
+* For now, I'll focus on high-volume securities.

+#### Next Thing(s) to Try
+* Look into Alpaca Trading
+* Maybe reduce secure profit percentage from 0.1 to 0.05%